Board of Trustees

 George Norcross

 Norcross also serves as Chairman of the Board of Trustees of the Cooper Health System, Cooper University Hospital, and MD Anderson Cancer Center at Cooper, all in Camden, NJ.
 He has served as a Trustee of Cooper University Hospital since 1990.
-Under his leadership, Cooper has grown into a top-tier academic health system and is the only state-designated Level 1 Trauma Center in South Jersey, with nearly10,000 employees across the region.
+Under this leadership, Cooper has grown into a top-tier academic health system and is the only state-designated Level 1 Trauma Center in South Jersey, with more than 10,000 employees across the region.
 Annually, nearly two million patients from across all 50 states and 35 countries visit Cooper’s 800-plus physicians practicing in 75 specialties at more than 100 convenient medical offices and three urgent care centers.
-As Chair, Norcross led Cooper as it launched the Cooper Medical School of Rowan University, the first new medical school in New Jersey in 30 years and opened MD Anderson Cancer Center at Cooper.
+As Chair, Norcross led Cooper as it launched the Cooper Medical School of Rowan University, the first new medical school in New Jersey in 30 years and opened the MD Anderson Cancer Center at Cooper.
 In September 2022, Norcross announced a new $2 billion expansion, the largest development project in Camden County’s history, which will dramatically expand the academic health system’s Camden campus to meet the current and future projected demand at MD Anderson Cancer Center at Cooper and Cooper University Hospital.

-He formerly served on the Board of Directors for Delta Risk, a firm that provides high-impact cybersecurity and risk management services to government and private sector clients worldwide and on the Board of Directors of Commerce Bancorp, Inc. (NYSE:CBH) and as Lead Director of the $7.8 billion sale of the bank to TD Bank Financial Group.
+He formerly served on the Board of Directors of Holtec International, a global leader in power generation technologies, on the Board of Directors for Delta Risk, a firm that provides high impact cybersecurity and risk management services to government and private sector clients worldwide, and on the Board of Directors for the Coriell Institute for Medical Research.
+Norcross was a member of the Board of Directors of Commerce Bancorp, Inc. (NYSE: CBH) and Lead Director of the $7.8 billion sale of the bank to TD Bank Financial Group.
 Norcross was Chairman and majority shareholder of U.S. Vision, a large national retailer of optical products and services, which he later sold.
 In 2012, Norcross and other local business and civic leaders purchased Interstate General Media (IGM), the parent company of The Philadelphia Inquirer, Philadelphia Daily News, and Philly.com, the region’s largest and most popular online news source.
 In 2014, Norcross sold his shares to the minority owners.

 Norcross was named a 2020 “Champion of the C-Suite” by ROI-NJ for “making the impossible possible” and the 2018 Business Leader of the Year by the LeBow College of Business at Drexel University for his successes as a business and community leader.

-As part of his leadership role in Camden, Norcross serves as a member of the Board of Directors and the Executive Committee for the Camden Community Partnership, a private, non-profit corporation dedicated to planning and implementing high-quality urban redevelopment projects to revitalize the City of Camden.
+As part of his leadership role in Camden, Norcross serves as a member of the Board of Directors and the Executive Committee for the Camden Community Partnership, a non-profit corporation dedicated to planning and implementing high-quality urban redevelopment projects to revitalize the City of Camden.
 To increase employment among Camden residents, Norcross led the creation and funding of Camden Works, along with NAACP, Latin America Economic Development Association, Center for Family Services, Hopeworks, and Camden County Workforce Investment Board.
+Through the Norcross Foundation and in conjunction with The Cooper Foundation and in partnership with the non-profit TEAM Schools of New Jersey, Norcross led development of the KIPP Cooper Norcross Academy which delivers world-class public education to 2,000 children, grades K-12, in Camden.
+A KIPP Cooper Norcross High School opened in the fall of 2020.

 The United Way of Greater Philadelphia and Southern New Jersey awarded Norcross and his family the Haas Regional Champion Medal for their commitment to the United Way’s mission and embodying the entrepreneurial spirit of the legendary philanthropist, John Haas.
-Norcross has been honored by the New Jersey March of Dimes at the organization’s Born to Shine Gala and by Chabad Lubavitch, awarded the Annual Champion of Children Award by the Camden Children’s Garden, and the Tree of Life Award from the Jewish National Fund for his philanthropic and community leadership.
+Norcross has been honored by the New Jersey March of Dimes at the organization’s Born to Shine Gala and by Chabad Lubavitch, awarded the Annual Champion of Children Award by the Camden Children’s Garden and the Tree of Life Award from the Jewish National Fund for his philanthropic and community leadership.

-In partnership with AmeriHealth New Jersey, the Cooper Foundation and the Norcross Foundation, he founded and provided $1 million to create the Camden Health and Athletic Association (CHAA) to expand youth sports programs and health initiatives in the City of Camden.
+In partnership with AmeriHealth New Jersey, the Cooper Foundation and the Norcross Foundation he founded and provided $1 million to create the Camden Health and Athletic Association (CHAA) to expand youth sports programs and health initiatives in the City of Camden.
 Since its kickoff, CHAA has helped more than 1,000 Camden children participate in more than 30 sports programs across Camden.
 Conner Strong & Buckelew was a founding sponsor of a $1 million grant program for Camden City based non-profit organizations committed to making Camden a healthier place to live, work, learn, and play.

 Norcross has been a long-time benefactor of the Larc School in New Jersey, a special education school for children with disabilities, and he and his family were recognized for their commitment at the school’s 50th anniversary in 2018.
 His involvement includes serving as Chairman of the Cooper Norcross Run the Bridge, the largest 10K run in the tri-state area and the Larc School’s most significant fundraising event.
-Through the Run and other initiatives, Larc School has been the beneficiary of more than $5 million in fundraising dollars.
+Through the Run and other initiatives, Larc School has been the beneficiary of over $5 million in fundraising dollars.

-Norcross has two adult children.
+Mr. Norcross has two adult children.

 Kevin O'Dowd